Making Movies and Working with STK Models

 • COLLADA models (.dae)

-Modify or create models
+Modifying or creating models

 You may need to modify or create a model file if you: